Skip to content

 UK/Gibraltar cloud storage (ID Cloud Services Ltd), opt-in Twofish client-side encryption, lifetime plans; UK/DE/US data centres, no region pinning.

-Icedrive is operated by ID Cloud Services Ltd, a UK micro-company (HQ Unit 12 J-Shed, Kings Road, Swansea, Wales; one source also cites a Gibraltar registration) founded in 2019 and effectively a one-person operation led by James Bressington; the product offers genuine client-side Twofish encryption but only on an opt-in dedicated encrypted folder, not the whole account, and runs a distributed storage architecture across data centres in the UK, Germany AND the USA with no customer region selection — meaning EU buyers cannot keep data out of US infrastructure, which is material CLOUD Act exposure; combined with UK-post-Brexit ownership, no public DPA or sub-processors list, and no certifications, the score is held at 2/5.
+Icedrive is operated by ID Cloud Services Ltd, a UK micro-company (HQ Unit 12 J-Shed, Kings Road, Swansea, Wales; one source also cites a Gibraltar registration) founded in 2019 and effectively a one-person operation led by James Bressington; the product offers genuine client-side Twofish encryption but only on an opt-in dedicated encrypted folder, not the whole account, and runs a distributed storage architecture across data centres in the UK, Germany AND the USA with no customer region selection, meaning EU buyers cannot keep data out of US infrastructure; combined with UK-post-Brexit ownership, material CLOUD Act exposure, no public DPA or sub-processors list, and no certifications, the signal mix is the weakest in this category.

 CLOUD ACT